HOME > Investors > Financial Data : Management Performance/Financial Analysis

 The NTN Group (the Company and its consolidated subsidiaries) makes capital investments that are primarily focused on improving production capacity, labor-saving rationalization, maintaining and updating existing facilities, improving the safety environment, and researching and developing new products.

-In Japan, we made 15,102 million yen in capital investments, including the installation of bearing manufacturing equipment at Kuwana Works, the installation of bearing manufacturing equipment at Wakayama Works, construction of buildings at NTN Kinan Corporation, and the installation of bearing manufacturing equipment at NTN Mie Corporation.
+In Japan, we made capital investments of 13,311 million yen, including the installation of building facilities and bearing manufacturing equipment at Wakayama Works, seismic reinforcement work at the needle bearing plant at Iwata Works, and the installation of Constant Velocity Joint (CVJ) manufacturing equipment at NTN FUKUROI CORP.

-In the Americas, we made capital investments of 3,402 million yen, including the installation of Constant Velocity Joint (CVJ) manufacturing equipment at NTN Driveshaft Anderson, Inc.
+In the Americas, we made capital investments of 3,812 million yen, including the relocation of the head office of NTN USA CORP. and NTN BEARING CORP.
+AMERICA.

-In Europe, we made capital investments of 9,523 million yen, including construction of buildings at NTN Europe S.A.
+In Europe, we made capital investments of 11,085 million yen, including the construction of the head office and the installation of bearing manufacturing equipment at NTN Europe S.A., and the renewal of Constant Velocity Joint (CVJ) manufacturing equipment at NTN Transmissions Europe.

-In addition to the above, we recorded an adjustment of minus 58 million yen on the intersegment transfer of equipment, resulting in total capital investments of 32,162 million yen for the current consolidated fiscal year.
+In addition to the above, we recorded an adjustment of minus 165 million yen on the intersegment transfer of equipment, resulting in total capital investments of 32,464 million yen for the current consolidated fiscal year.

 The funds required were financed by our own capital and loans.